LeonardoDalOlmo/Gym_Project/README.md

 Students: Stores students' personal and contact data, as well as information about the student's status within the academy (active, inactive).

-Instructor: Contains the data of the gym's instructors, such as name, telephone number, type of instructor and salary, allowing control of who is qualified to train students.
+Instructor: Contains the data of the gym's instructors, such as name, telephone number, type of instructor and salary, allowing control of who is qualified to train students on each modality.

 Student_Training_File: Records details of students' training, including training days, machines used, number of sets and repetitions, allowing personalized monitoring.